Jam Offerings 2023

 Crank up your antioxidants and Vitamin C with this amazing combo!

 Elderberries and blueberries are known for their healthful properties.
 Not to mention the combined taste in our jam is glorious!
-Blueberries with an undertone of elderberries makes this a natural pairing.
+We mix whole blueberries with elderberry jelly.

 Cheers for Cherries...

 One of the most anticipated signs of spring on our farm is seeing our hill of cherry trees in bloom.
 The delicate petals bounce in the breeze and bees go cuckoo pollinating the blossoms.
 Then in June the petals fall like snow and are replaced by the glossy green foliage that act like miniature solar panels to soak up sun.
 We baby our cherries and while they are difficult to keep happy, the jam we get is worth the work.
 If you like tart cherries you'll love our cherry jam.
-A necessary cherry.
+A most necessary cherry.

-We are pleased to announce our beach plums, those neglected, thrown in the ground and see if they grow, have finally matured and are bearing fruit.
+We are pleased that our beach plums, those neglected, thrown in the ground and see if they grow plums, have finally matured and are bearing fruit.

 I juice them and add in some pulp so the result is a smooth cross between a jelly and a jam--what I like to call a 'jamly'.
 I do my best to remove the small stones, but sometimes a few hide in the pulp and find their way into a jar.

-Plummy taste with a husky overtone, these little guys make an interesting addition to our line up.
+Plummy taste with a husky overtone and slight apricot flavor these little guys make an interesting addition to our line up.

 Beach Plum Bum?
 Read my second book Death of an Alchemist, to find out about the name.